rasa/KPEnhancedEntryView/Readme.txt

 Changelog
 ---------
+ Fixed issue with clicking on URLs containing placeholders

 v0.22
  Reduces creation of multiple History records when editing entries.
  In-progress cell edits will now be committed rather than discarded when selecting a different